What are Entitlements?

 Entitlements

 Usually, before any commercial or large-scale construction project kicks off, a due diligence report is completed.
 A due diligence report uncovers all the zoning and construction requirements and restrictions for a plot of land, approval timelines and anticipated fees.
+Let’s find more information about what are entitlements.

 If what you’re legally allowed to build does not align with what you have planned, you may be required to request an entitlement.